ibm-cloud-docs/solution-tutorials/mean-stack.md

   ```sh
      npm install
   ```
-4. Rename .env.example file to .env.
+4. Copy .env.example file to .env.
 Edit the contents as needed, at a minimum adding your own SESSION_SECRET.
 5. Run node server.js to start your app
   ```
      node server.js
   ```
+6. Access your application, create a new user and log in

 ## Create a MongoDB service on the cloud